ricktruong/MendAI/RENDER_DEPLOYMENT.md

 **Issue**: Service can't connect to other services
 - **Solution**: Verify all service URLs in environment variables are correct
 - Check that services are deployed and running

+**Issue**: INFO-level logs not showing in Render dashboard
+- **Solution**:
+  - Verify `LOG_LEVEL=INFO` is set in environment variables (already configured in `render.yaml`)
+  - Check that the logging configuration is working by looking for any logs (even ERROR/WARNING)
+  - If no logs appear at all, check that the service is actually running and processing requests
+  - Note: Render free tier doesn't filter logs - if `LOG_LEVEL=INFO` is set, INFO logs should appear
 - Verify CORS settings allow requests from frontend

 **Issue**: Google Cloud authentication fails